immich-app/immich/docs/docs/install/environment-variables.md

 ### Supported filesystems

 The Immich Postgres database (`DB_DATA_LOCATION`) must be located on a filesystem that supports user/group ownership and permissions (EXT2/3/4, ZFS, APFS, BTRFS, XFS, etc.).
-It will not work on any filesystem formatted in NTFS or ex/FAT/32, or in a mounted directory
+It will not work on any filesystem formatted in NTFS or ex/FAT/32.
-(commonly under `/mnt`) in WSL (Windows Subsystem for Linux).
+It will not work in WSL (Windows Subsystem for Linux) when using a mounted host directory (commonly under `/mnt`).
 If this is an issue, you can change the bind mount to a Docker volume instead.

 Regardless of filesystem, it is not recommended to use a network share for your database location due to performance and possible data loss issues.